 • San Jose-San Francisco Blended Track segment completion

 • Burbank-Los Angeles-Anaheim Blended Track segment well underway

 That’s not fairy tale thinking.
 We already see $7 billion of private investment in XpressWest, which is targeting Las Vegas-Victorville HSR service by 2022.

 Since California HSR Phase 1 will replace at least 3 times more regional flights and single-passenger drives than XpressWest, we can reasonably estimate that private investors will contribute up to $15 billion towards California HSR Phase 1 completion.
 They will feel confident that $20-25 billion more will come from federal and state funding to close the California High Speed Rail gap between Bakersfield-Palmdale-Burbank and possibly, more funds to close XpressWest’s Palmdale-Victorville gap.
 Ultimately, XpressWest backers want a single-seat ride on their trains in the Las Vegas-Victorville-Palmdale-Los Angeles corridor.

 In the last 40 years, California taxpayers have given far more than they receive from the federal government.

 California has been the biggest tax donor to the federal treasury for decades.
 It gives far more in taxes than it receives in federal funding.
 On that basis alone, California deserves $25 billion more federal railroad funding.
 Its a matter of getting the next Congress to agree with the next President on congestion-reducing, job-creating transportation infrastructure.
-If Congress commits $2.5 billion/year over 10 years beginning in 2017, California HSR Phase 1 and Las Vegas-Victorville-Palmdale ExpressWest can complete by 2027 for these public benefits:
+If Congress commits $2.5 billion/year over 10 years beginning in 2018, California HSR Phase 1 and Las Vegas-Victorville-Palmdale ExpressWest can complete in 2028 for these public benefits:

 San Francisco-Los Angeles ==> 2 hours 40 minute travel time